AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Grappling and Shoving ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:396px,left:400px,width:375px,mix-blend-mode:normal}

 Grappling or Shoving a target requires a free hand.
 You cannot use that hand for as long as the target is grappled.
-A grappled creature counts as being in Melee range, or within 5 feet, of the grappler for the purposes of targeting.
+A grappled creature counts as being in melee range, or within 5 feet, of the grappler for the purposes of targeting.

 Grappling or Shoving can be done in place of an Unarmed Strike when taking the Attack Action.
 The target must succeed on a Strength or Dexterity Saving Throw (it choses) or it takes the effect of the Grapple or Shove, having the Grappled condition, being pushed 5 feet away, or having the Prone condition.
 The DC for this Saving Throw equals 8 + your Athletics modifier.
 These effects are only possible if the target is no more than one size larger than you.